philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 ## Capacity

 Each context is bounded by `MAX_CONTEXT_SIZE` (default 10,000 entries; overridable via the [`MAX_CONTEXT_SIZE` environment variable](../../settings.md)).
 When the limit is reached, the least-read entry is evicted before a new one is inserted (ties broken by oldest).
 Disambiguation vector storage is similarly bounded by `MAX_VECTORS_PER_CONTEXT` (default 100,000, FIFO eviction).

+Deleting `/api/contexts/{name}/entries/{entryId}` requires both the named context and entry ID to match within the target owner.
+Using an entry ID from a different context returns 404 and leaves the mapping intact.
+JSON resource responses use `Content-Type: application/json`.